With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Alexian Bros Center For Mental Health is a mental health treatment center in Arlington Heights, IL, located at 3436 North Kennicott Avenue, Suite 114, 60004 zip code area.
-Alexian Bros Center For Mental Health provides outpatient treatment and partial hospitalization/day treatment.
-Alexian Bros Center For Mental Health offers individual psychotherapy, dialectical behavior therapy and group therapy to seniors 65 or older, adults and children / adolescents.
-Alexian Bros Center For Mental Health also supports people with serious mental illness, children/adolescents with serious emotional disturbance and transitional age young adults.
-Additional services at Alexian Bros Center For Mental Health consist of suicide prevention services, chronic disease/illness management and housing services.
+Alexian Bros Center For Mental Health provides partial hospitalization/day treatment and outpatient treatment.
+Alexian Bros Center For Mental Health offers individual psychotherapy, couples/family therapy and group therapy to adults, young adults and children / adolescents.
+Alexian Bros Center For Mental Health also supports people with serious mental illness, transitional age young adults and children/adolescents with serious emotional disturbance.
+Additional services at Alexian Bros Center For Mental Health consist of housing services, supported housing and illness management and recovery.

 Learn MoreCenter For Discovery Glenview is a mental health clinic in Glenview, Illinois, located at 3737 Lawson Road, 60026.
 Center For Discovery Glenview offers residential treatment.
-Center For Discovery Glenview provides couples/family therapy, psychotropic medication and cognitive behavioral therapy to children / adolescents.
+Center For Discovery Glenview provides couples/family therapy, individual psychotherapy and dialectical behavior therapy to children / adolescents.
 Center For Discovery Glenview also supports patients with eating disorders.
-Some other services provided by Center For Discovery Glenview include diet and exercise counseling, family psychoeducation and case management.
+Some other services provided by Center For Discovery Glenview include case management, family psychoeducation and diet and exercise counseling.

 Learn MoreChicago Behavioral Hospital is a mental health facility in Des Plaines, IL, located at 555 Wilson Lane, in the 60016 zip code.
 Chicago Behavioral Hospital provides partial hospitalization/day treatment, hospital inpatient treatment and outpatient treatment.
-Chicago Behavioral Hospital provides behavior modification, individual psychotherapy and couples/family therapy to children / adolescents, young adults and adults.
-Chicago Behavioral Hospital also supports children/adolescents with serious emotional disturbance, seniors or older adults and people with PTSD.
-Some other services available at Chicago Behavioral Hospital include therapeutic foster care, family psychoeducation and illness management and recovery.
+Chicago Behavioral Hospital provides individual psychotherapy, psychotropic medication and behavior modification to adults, young adults and seniors 65 or older.
+Chicago Behavioral Hospital also supports people with PTSD, LGBT and transitional age young adults.
+Some other services available at Chicago Behavioral Hospital include family psychoeducation, psychosocial rehabilitation services and chronic disease/illness management.

 Learn MoreDeerfield Behavioral Health Behavioral Health is one of mental health facilities in Deerfield, Illinois, located at 49 South Waukegan Road, 60015 zip code.
-Deerfield Behavioral Health Behavioral Health provides outpatient treatment and partial hospitalization/day treatment.
-Deerfield Behavioral Health Behavioral Health provides couples/family therapy, dialectical behavior therapy and activity therapy to children / adolescents, young adults and adults.
-Deerfield Behavioral Health Behavioral Health also supports transitional age young adults, people with serious mental illness and people requiring dual diagnosis treatment.
-Additional services provided at Deerfield Behavioral Health Behavioral Health include suicide prevention services, intensive case management and education services.
+Deerfield Behavioral Health Behavioral Health provides partial hospitalization/day treatment and outpatient treatment.
+Deerfield Behavioral Health Behavioral Health provides activity therapy, psychotropic medication and behavior modification to children / adolescents, adults and young adults.
+Deerfield Behavioral Health Behavioral Health also supports people with serious mental illness, LGBT and children/adolescents with serious emotional disturbance.
+Additional services provided at Deerfield Behavioral Health Behavioral Health include education services, assertive community treatment and family psychoeducation.

-Learn MoreMainestay Youth And Family Services is a mental health clinic in Park Ridge, IL, located at 1700 Ballard Road, 60068 zip code area.
+Learn MoreMainestay Youth And Family Services is a mental health treatment clinic in Park Ridge, Illinois, located at 1700 Ballard Road, in the 60068 zip code.
 Mainestay Youth And Family Services provides outpatient treatment.
-Mainestay Youth And Family Services offers trauma therapy, individual psychotherapy and group therapy to young adults, adults and seniors 65 or older.
-Additional services offered at Mainestay Youth And Family Services include family psychoeducation, case management and suicide prevention services.
+Mainestay Youth And Family Services provides trauma therapy, individual psychotherapy and group therapy to adults, young adults and children / adolescents.
+Additional services provided by Mainestay Youth And Family Services consist of family psychoeducation, suicide prevention services and case management.

-Learn MoreKenneth Young Center Schaumburg Township is a mental health treatment clinic in Hoffman Estates, Illinois, located at 1 Illinois Boulevard, in the 60169 zip code.
-Kenneth Young Center Schaumburg Township provides outpatient treatment.
-Kenneth Young Center Schaumburg Township provides individual psychotherapy, cognitive behavioral therapy and behavior modification to young adults and children / adolescents.
-Kenneth Young Center Schaumburg Township also supports children/adolescents with serious emotional disturbance, people with serious mental illness and transitional age young adults.
-Additional services provided by Kenneth Young Center Schaumburg Township consist of case management.
+Learn MoreKenneth Young Center is a mental health facility in Elk Grove Village, IL, located at 1001 Rohlwing Road, 60007 zip code area.
+Kenneth Young Center provides outpatient treatment.
+Kenneth Young Center provides group therapy, couples/family therapy and trauma therapy to seniors 65 or older, children / adolescents and adults.
+Kenneth Young Center also supports people with serious mental illness, people with PTSD and LGBT.
+Additional services offered by Kenneth Young Center consist of intensive case management, case management and mentoring/peer support/consumer-run services.

-Learn MoreAdvocate Lutheran General Hospital Adult Partial Hospital is a mental health facility in Park Ridge, IL, located at 1700 Luther Lane, Basement, 60068 zip code area.
+Learn MoreAdvocate Lutheran General Hospital Adult Partial Hospital is a mental health treatment center in Park Ridge, Illinois, located at 1700 Luther Lane, Basement, part of the 60068 zip code.
 Advocate Lutheran General Hospital Adult Partial Hospital provides partial hospitalization/day treatment.
-Advocate Lutheran General Hospital Adult Partial Hospital provides behavior modification, integrated dual diagnosis disorder treatment and couples/family therapy to seniors 65 or older, adults and young adults.
-Advocate Lutheran General Hospital Adult Partial Hospital also supports seniors or older adults, people with serious mental illness and people with trauma.
-Additional services offered by Advocate Lutheran General Hospital Adult Partial Hospital consist of chronic disease/illness management, mentoring/peer support/consumer-run services and education services.
+Advocate Lutheran General Hospital Adult Partial Hospital also offers behavior modification, cognitive behavioral therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, adults and young adults.
+Advocate Lutheran General Hospital Adult Partial Hospital supports people with trauma, seniors or older adults and people requiring dual diagnosis treatment.
+Advocate Lutheran General Hospital Adult Partial Hospital also provides chronic disease/illness management, mentoring/peer support/consumer-run services and diet and exercise counseling.

 Learn MorePortrait Health Centers is a mental health clinic in Vernon Hills, IL, located at 175 East Hawthorn Parkway, Suite 235, in the 60061 zip code.
 Portrait Health Centers provides telemedicine/telehealth and outpatient treatment.
-Portrait Health Centers offers group therapy, cognitive behavioral therapy and couples/family therapy to young adults, seniors 65 or older and children / adolescents.
-More services at Portrait Health Centers include diet and exercise counseling, court-ordered outpatient treatment and education services.
+Portrait Health Centers offers behavior modification, group therapy and couples/family therapy to children / adolescents, adults and seniors 65 or older.
+More services at Portrait Health Centers include diet and exercise counseling, education services and court-ordered outpatient treatment.

 Learn MoreAlexian Brothers Bh Hosp is a mental health center in Hoffman Estates, Illinois, located at 1650 Moon Lake Boulevard, 60169 zip code.
-Alexian Brothers Bh Hosp provides telemedicine/telehealth, outpatient treatment and partial hospitalization/day treatment.
-Alexian Brothers Bh Hosp offers integrated dual diagnosis disorder treatment, psychotropic medication and electroconvulsive therapy to adults, children / adolescents and seniors 65 or older.
-Alexian Brothers Bh Hosp also supports veterans, military families and people requiring dual diagnosis treatment.
-More services available at Alexian Brothers Bh Hosp include education services, diet and exercise counseling and case management.
+Alexian Brothers Bh Hosp provides hospital inpatient treatment, telemedicine/telehealth and outpatient treatment.
+Alexian Brothers Bh Hosp offers cognitive behavioral therapy, electroconvulsive therapy and group therapy to adults, children / adolescents and seniors 65 or older.
+Alexian Brothers Bh Hosp also supports people with serious mental illness, LGBT and patients with eating disorders.
+More services available at Alexian Brothers Bh Hosp include family psychoeducation, case management and suicide prevention services.

 Learn MoreSuncloud Health is a mental health treatment center in Northbrook, IL, located at 40 Skokie Boulevard, Suite 200, 60062 zip code area.
-Suncloud Health provides partial hospitalization/day treatment and outpatient treatment.
-Suncloud Health offers couples/family therapy, dialectical behavior therapy and group therapy to seniors 65 or older, adults and young adults.
-Suncloud Health also supports people with PTSD, people requiring dual diagnosis treatment and people with trauma.
-Additional services at Suncloud Health consist of diet and exercise counseling, chronic disease/illness management and family psychoeducation.
+Suncloud Health provides outpatient treatment and partial hospitalization/day treatment.
+Suncloud Health offers dialectical behavior therapy, trauma therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, young adults and adults.
+Suncloud Health also supports patients with eating disorders, people requiring dual diagnosis treatment and people with PTSD.
+Additional services at Suncloud Health consist of case management, chronic disease/illness management and family psychoeducation.

 Learn MoreJosselyn Center is a mental health clinic in Winnetka, Illinois, located at 405 Central Avenue, 60093.
-Josselyn Center offers telemedicine/telehealth and outpatient treatment.
-Josselyn Center provides behavior modification, trauma therapy and psychotropic medication to adults, young adults and seniors 65 or older.
-Josselyn Center also supports people with PTSD, children/adolescents with serious emotional disturbance and people with trauma.
-Some other services provided by Josselyn Center include supported employment, family psychoeducation and mentoring/peer support/consumer-run services.
+Josselyn Center offers outpatient treatment and telemedicine/telehealth.
+Josselyn Center provides psychotropic medication, activity therapy and group therapy to adults, seniors 65 or older and young adults.
+Josselyn Center also supports seniors or older adults, transitional age young adults and people with PTSD.
+Some other services provided by Josselyn Center include mentoring/peer support/consumer-run services, family psychoeducation and case management.

 Learn MoreHolbrook Counseling Center is a mental health facility in Mundelein, IL, located at 998 East Maple Street, in the 60060 zip code.
 Holbrook Counseling Center provides outpatient treatment.
-Holbrook Counseling Center provides group therapy, cognitive behavioral therapy and individual psychotherapy to adults, young adults and seniors 65 or older.
+Holbrook Counseling Center provides individual psychotherapy, group therapy and couples/family therapy to seniors 65 or older, children / adolescents and adults.

 Learn MoreStreamwood Behavioral Health Care System is one of mental health facilities in Streamwood, Illinois, located at 1400 East Irving Park Road, 60107 zip code.
-Streamwood Behavioral Health Care System provides telemedicine/telehealth, outpatient treatment and hospital inpatient treatment.
-Streamwood Behavioral Health Care System provides activity therapy, individual psychotherapy and trauma therapy to children / adolescents, adults and young adults.
-Streamwood Behavioral Health Care System also supports people with serious mental illness, LGBT and people requiring dual diagnosis treatment.
-Additional services provided at Streamwood Behavioral Health Care System include integrated primary care services, family psychoeducation and case management.
+Streamwood Behavioral Health Care System provides partial hospitalization/day treatment, telemedicine/telehealth and outpatient treatment.
+Streamwood Behavioral Health Care System provides individual psychotherapy, dialectical behavior therapy and trauma therapy to children / adolescents, adults and young adults.
+Streamwood Behavioral Health Care System also supports people with HIV or AIDS, people with trauma and people requiring dual diagnosis treatment.
+Additional services provided at Streamwood Behavioral Health Care System include illness management and recovery, integrated primary care services and education services.

 Learn MoreEdward Hines Junior Va Hospital Hoffman Estates is a mental health clinic in Hoffman Estates, IL, located at 4885 Hoffman Boulevard, 60192 zip code area.
-Edward Hines Junior Va Hospital Hoffman Estates provides telemedicine/telehealth and outpatient treatment.
-Edward Hines Junior Va Hospital Hoffman Estates offers psychotropic medication, behavior modification and cognitive behavioral therapy to adults, young adults and seniors 65 or older.
+Edward Hines Junior Va Hospital Hoffman Estates provides outpatient treatment and telemedicine/telehealth.
+Edward Hines Junior Va Hospital Hoffman Estates offers individual psychotherapy, psychotropic medication and behavior modification to young adults, adults and seniors 65 or older.
 Edward Hines Junior Va Hospital Hoffman Estates also supports veterans.
-Additional services offered at Edward Hines Junior Va Hospital Hoffman Estates include court-ordered outpatient treatment, suicide prevention services and integrated primary care services.
+Additional services offered at Edward Hines Junior Va Hospital Hoffman Estates include integrated primary care services, diet and exercise counseling and assertive community treatment.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.